-At Charles, we believe the core requirement to building a Whatsapp marketing strategy is having a team that is dedicated to delivering quality guidance - helping you (the marketer) remain innovative, tactical and competitive.
+At charles, we've learned the key to building a WhatsApp marketing strategy is having a dedicated team delivering quality guidance, helping your business remain innovative, tactical and competitive.

-we also believe that sharing is caring.
-So we put together a list of our top 7 lessons - including do’s, don’ts and some ‘aha!’ moments that every marketer should keep in mind when building a Whatsapp marketing strategy.
+We also believe that sharing is caring.
+So we put together a list of our top 7 lessons: 6 do’s and 1 don’t that every marketer should keep in mind when building a WhatsApp marketing strategy.

 - Asking for product feedback

 - Offering an exclusive perk (like special access to brand content or an early bird view of a new product drop also creates a sense of ‘FOMO’ with the customer)

 2. Think offline too

 The customer journey zigzags through multiple touchpoints both on-and-offline, which means there’s opportunity to drive more value with your WhatsApp campaign long after a customer has interacted with your brand via the messaging app.